soot-oss/SootUp/docs/jimple.md

 #### Constant
 represents a value itself. don't confuse it with a variable/Local which has a immutable (i.e. final) attribute.

+There exists a constant entity for every Type - that way all value types can have a representation.

 ### Expr
 // TODO